Introduction to Unit Trust

 What is Unit Trust?

-A unit trust is an investment vehicle comprising a pool of funds from many investors, and managed by a fund manager.
-The fund manager invests the pooled money into assets such as stocks, bonds, money market instruments, a combination of these investments, or even other funds.
+A unit trust is an investment vehicle, comprising of a pool of funds from many investors and managed by a fund manager.
+The fund manager will invest the pooled money into assets such as stocks, bonds, money market instruments, a combination of these investments, or even other funds.
 Purchasing a unit trust gives you exposure to all the investments in that fund.
 The collective holdings of the assets held in trust will form the total portfolio of a unit trust fund.

 The price of a Unit Trust is the Net Asset Value (NAV) per unit.
 This is calculated by the fund manager after the end of every business day and will be made known to the public by T+2 i.e. 2 business days after the business day in question.